frobertpixto/hand-drawn-shapes-dataset/README.md

 # Shape Dataset

-Contains
+## Dataset
-- a Dataset of Shapes for Machine Learning Classification.
+- a Dataset of Shapes and Vertices for Machine Learning **Classification** and **Regression**.

+## Analysis
+### Classification

+Classification is done to determine the type of shape.
+Images exist in 4 shapes:
+- Ellipse
+- Rectangle
+- Triangle
+- Other

+Notebooks:
 - a Notebook to read the images and prepare data (ETL).
 - a Notebook to do Shape classification.
+### Regression
+Regression is done to determine the exact size and angle of each shape.
+For each shape, the vertices of the shape are expressed as x,y coordinates.
+Vertices are the extremities that define the shape.

+Notebooks:
+  - a Notebook to read the images and Vertices and prepare data (ETL) for Ellipses.

-I have created this set of data for my app **[Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586)**.
+I have created this Dataset for my app **[Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586)**.

 The Dataset is in the directory: **data**